20 Common Problems that Cause the Delay or the Cancellation of a Real Estate Closing

 10. Inspections Reveal Major Problems with the House

 11. Unfinished repair work

-12. The buyer’s existing home sale fall through
+12. The buyer’s existing home sale fell through

 13. The seller’s new home purchase falls through

-14. Condominium hasn’t issued certificate of approval or provided an affidavit regarding a notice of commencement (stating that the condo has enough reserves on hand to pay for work performed)
+14. The Condominium hasn’t issued a certificate of approval or provided an affidavit regarding a notice of commencement (stating that the condo has enough reserves on hand to pay for work performed)

-15. Seller doesn’t show-up to closing and no keys are to given to the buyer at closing
+15. The Seller doesn’t show up to closing and/or no keys are given to the buyer at closing

 16. Bank proceeds have not been received by the closing agent